AlexandreGaubil/discord-auth/README.md

 # Discord Auth

-This Discord Bot allows you to whitelist certain people (by providing an email to which they have access) only to have access to your Discord Guild.
+This Discord Bot allows you to whitelist certain people (by email address) to ensure they are the only ones that can access your Discord Guild.

+---

+## Features

+* Automatically manages the use

+## Usage